 Based on a TN panel with a 400-nit peak brightness, a static contrast ratio of 1,000:1, 8-bit color depth, and sRGB color gamut, the ASUS PG27VQ delivers a rather mediocre image quality considering its price.

-The colors are good for a TN panel, but still not nearly as rich as that of the less expensive IPS and VA counterparts with the same 1440p resolution and 144Hz refresh rate.
+The colors are nice for a TN panel, but still not nearly as rich as that of the less expensive IPS and VA counterparts with the same 1440p resolution and 144Hz refresh rate.

-The 1ms response time speed will ensure that the pixels change from one color to another on par with the refresh rate speed which makes for no visible trailing of fast-moving objects.
+The 1ms response time speed will make sure that the pixels change from one color to another on par with the refresh rate speed, which makes for no visible trailing of fast-moving objects.

 When you combine such quick response time, high refresh rate, and low input lag, you get a display that’s fit for professional competitive gaming.

-As a result, there will be no screen tearing or stuttering with minimal input lag penalty (~1ms) as long as your FPS rate is within the VRR range which on this monitor amounts to 30-165Hz/FPS.
+As a result, there will be no screen tearing or stuttering with minimal input lag penalty (~1ms) as long as your FPS is within the VRR range, which on this monitor amounts to 30-165Hz/FPS.